miayam/miayam.github.io/_posts/2017-08-19-day16-javascript-challenge.md

 wraps another block element (`div` that consists of `article` for example), the target element it listens to (`event.target`) sometime confuses us.
-We expect the coordinate of mouse movement be relative to parent element, but when we hover over the lower right corner of its child element, the mouse coordinate (`event.offsetX` and `event.offsetY`) turn to `(0, 0)`.
+We expect the coordinate of mouse movement be relative to parent element, but when we hover over the upper right corner of its child element, the mouse coordinate (`event.offsetX` and `event.offsetY`) turn to `(0, 0)`.
 That's strange.

 To fix this problem, we have to adjust the child element's coordinate by